RayKilburg/magic-memory/README.md

 ## Magic Memory Game

 - A card memory game, match cards that are the same to win!
-- This app was built with react
+- This app was built with react.
 - I built this app with help from the [Net Ninja](https://www.youtube.com/watch?v=ZCKohZwGZMw&list=PL4cUxeGkcC9iQ7g2eoNXHCJBBBz40S_Lm 'Net Ninja Youtube Channel') watch his videos and tutorials to build apps like this.

 <br>